A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Observations and data reduction

 The observations of TOI-1710 were carried out within the framework of the Italian project Global Architecture of Planetary Systems (GAPS) (e.g., \citealt{2016frap.confE..69B}).
 The instrument was used with exposure times of 15 minutes and a 1\textquotedbl~fiber on the star and another one placed to monitor the sky-background.
 The spectra have a median S/N per pixel of $69$, measured at the échelle order with mean wavelength $\sim$5700$\:\text{\AA}$.
 The radial velocities of TOI-1710 were extracted using \textsc{v3.7} of the Data Reduction Software (DRS) pipeline, which is based on the CCF method.
 As for SOPHIE, each HARPS-N spectrum was correlated with a mask optimized for a star with spectral type G2V.
 We ran the offline version of the DRS, which is implemented at the INAF Trieste Observatory\footnote{\texttt{\href{http://ia2.inaf.it}{http://ia2.inaf.it}}}, through the YABI workflow interface \citep{YABI}.

-Our final HARPS-N data set has 31 RVs with a precision ranging from $0.9$ to $3.4~\mathrm{m\,s^{-1}}$ depending on S/N, with a median value of $1.4~\mathrm{m\,s^{-1}}$, whilst the RMS of the RVs is $6.1~\mathrm{m\,s^{-1}}$.
-These points are reported with their corresponding uncertainties, FWHM, BIS, spectral indices $I_{\rm Ca\:\sc{ii}}$ and $I_{\rm H\upalpha}$, and S/N in App.~\ref{appendix:RVs}, Table~\ref{tab:HARPSN_RV} and displayed in the upper panels of Fig.~\ref{fig:RV} and Fig.~\ref{fig:RV_phase} in orange.
+Our final HARPS-N data set has 31 RVs with a precision ranging from $0.9$ to $3.4~\mathrm{m\,s^{-1}}$ depending on S/N, with a median value of $1.4~\mathrm{m\,s^{-1}}$, while the RMS of the RVs is $6.1~\mathrm{m\,s^{-1}}$.
+These points are reported with their corresponding uncertainties, FWHM, BIS, spectral indices $I_{\rm Ca\:\sc{ii}}$ and $I_{\rm H\upalpha}$, and S/N in Appendix~\ref{appendix:RVs}, Table~\ref{tab:HARPSN_RV}, and displayed in the upper panels of Fig.~\ref{fig:RV} and Fig.~\ref{fig:RV_phase} in orange.